kencckw/redux-saga-jwt/README.md

     yield put(siteOneAction.setToken(tokenObject);
 }
 ```
-2. Redux-saga-jwt will load the token from StorageService and check the token status on application start
+2. Listen to ON_TOKEN_EXPIRED action and refresh your token.
-You can listen to ON_TOKEN_EXPIRED action and refresh your token
+> Redux-saga-jwt will load the token from StorageService and check the token status on application start.
 ```
 import createAction, { ON_TOKEN_EXPIRED } from "redux-saga-jwt/actions";
 import { put, call, takeEvery } from "redux-saga/effects";